DanielAlvesDaCunha/DanielALvesDaCunha/README.md

 ## 🚀 About Me

 I am a **Computer Engineer** graduated from UVA and currently a **Master's Student in Computer Science** at CEFET/RJ.
-My primary strength and absolute passion lie in developing high-performance mobile applications using the **Flutter & Dart** ecosystem.
+My primary strength lies in developing high-performance mobile applications using the **Flutter & Dart** ecosystem, with growing expertise in integrating **AI models (LLMs/VLMs)** into real-time mobile applications and data pipelines — an interest that also drives my current Master's research at CEFET/RJ, focused on assistive AI systems for visually impaired users.

 * **Problem Solver & Owner:** I don't just write code; I take full ownership of my tasks.
-When faced with technical roadblocks, I dive deep into documentation, architecture, and research to solve the problem end-to-end—I view complex challenges as the ultimate way to learn and evolve.
+When faced with technical roadblocks, I dive deep into documentation, architecture, and research to solve the problem end-to-end — I view complex challenges as the ultimate way to learn and evolve.
-* **Engineering-First Focus:** Solid experience in designing robust architectures using layers (**Data, Domain, and Presentation**), **MVVM**, and **GetX Pattern**, as well as scaling state management from simple structures to **BLoC/Cubit** in enterprise environments.
+* **Engineering-First Focus:** Solid experience designing robust architectures using layers (**Data, Domain, and Presentation**), **MVVM**, and **GetX Pattern**, as well as scaling state management from simple structures to **BLoC/Cubit** in enterprise environments.
+* **Data & AI Curious:** Beyond mobile, I work with **ETL/ELT pipelines, data engineering, and computational decision-support methods**, connecting mobile applications to real-time AI and data infrastructure.
-* **Team Player:** Practical experience collaborating within industry production teams and academic innovation labs, always prioritizing clear communication, Clean Code, and SOLID principles.
+* **Team Player:** Practical experience collaborating within industry production teams and academic research labs, always prioritizing clear communication, Clean Code, and SOLID principles.

+---

+## 🔭 Featured Projects

+* **[SeeForMe](#)** — Computer vision accessibility app integrating Vision-Language Models (VLMs) for real-time image description for visually impaired users. *(Fiocruz — LCC)*
+* **[BioImune](https://imuno-icons.vercel.app)** — Interactive immunology illustration platform built with React, TypeScript, and Konva.js. *(Fiocruz — LCC)*
+* **[Steps App](#)** — Freelance dance streaming platform with Vimeo integration, Stripe payments, and real-time Firebase messaging.

 ---